|From Route 15 in Haymarket to Route 29 in Gainesville|

 About the Project

-This project adds one HOV and one regular lane in each direction from Rt 29 in Gainesville to Rt 15 in Haymarket, improving traffic flow to and from Haymarket, western Prince William and eastern Fauquier counties.
-When complete in August 2016, drivers will have three regular lanes and one HOV lane in each direction for 25 miles, from I-495 to Route 15.
+This project will add one HOV and one regular lane in each direction from Rt 29 in Gainesville to Rt 15 in Haymarket, improving traffic flow to and from Haymarket, western Prince William and eastern Fauquier counties.
+When complete in the summer of 2016, drivers will have three regular lanes and one HOV lane in each direction for 25 miles, from I-495 to Route 15.

 Other improvements include:

 - Adding a left-turn lane on the I-66 westbound ramp to Rt.15 (completed June 2014)